jay15summer/jay15summer.github.io/_pages/about.md

 6. **Multi-task learning for spatial gaussian process additive model and its application to machined surface shape prediction.** (Dec.2014-Dec.2015)
 * Proposed an engineering knowledge incorporated Gaussian process additive model.
 * Proposed a novel multi-task learning algorithm to iteratively estimate the model parameters for multiple tasks simultaneously.
-* The proposed model was demonstrated to achieve better spatial prediction accuracy than traditional data-driven model without multi-task learning.
+* The proposed model was demonstrated to achieve better spatial prediction accuracy than the traditional data-driven model without multi-task learning.

 ### Activities and volunteer experience
 * Mentor for [RETREAT](http://eng.fsu.edu/retreat/) program at FSU.